medmatix/Aircraft-Modeling/README.md

 ## Development

-I was introduced to modern flight simulation with X-Plane and found scenery development quite approachable first modeling with AC3D and more recently open source Blender.
-Layout/overlay development has in my hands been with World Editor (WED) and a myriad of open object libraries.
-There are no open source static aircraft for war-era scenery of airfields/aerodromes at this writing so I must create my owns.
+There have been no open source static aircraft for war-era scenery of airfields/aerodromes up to this writing so it has been neccessary to create these for historically accurate airfileds from World War II Europe.
+Flyable historic aircraft are somewhat better represented in the community but the more ecclectic of the list w (say the Armstrong-Whitworth Whitley) tend to be farther down peoples list ofmust haves

-Blender is the primary modeling tool used and Krita is used to creat the necessary textures as thing stand right now.
+Blender is the primary modeling tool used, and Krita is used to creat the necessary textures as thing stand right now.
 I will be exploring more photorealistic textures as I learn the tools better.
+For models flyable within X-Plane the Planemaker and Airfoil maker tools which come with even the demo version of X-Plane have been an mainstay.

 ## BCATP Picton